ifly6/Communique/README.md

   - Morse does not do any of this.
 It only has support for a simple list of recipients without support for loading or saving of anything more than the client key.
   - Marconi is a headless client.
 It will only accept valid files from Communiqué and then read those files and use all the data in them.
 It does not write these files (other than updating their sent lists).
   - Note that Morse will likely be phased out in favour of just Communiqué and Marconi.

+2. Version 2 is a change due to the introduction of a new operator which is written to file.
+The `->` operator, signifying 'in', cannot be parsed by version 1 parsers, and hence, necessitated a change in the version number.
+  - Added `->` modifier, signifying 'in', e.g. `region:europe -> wa:members` would return 'nations of Europe in WA:members' and `region:europe -> wa:delegates` would return the Delegate of Europe.
+Due to the way the 'both' function works, it is commutative.